 If you don’t have a JR Pass, there is a cheaper way to travel to Himeji than the Shinkansen: The Tokaido-Sanyo Special Rapid Himeji train takes approximately 40 minutes from Kobe-Sannomiya, 1 hour from Osaka Station and approximately 1.5 hours from Kyoto Station.

-How to get around Himeji?
+How to get around Himeji

 The centre of Himeji is super flat, making it ideal to explore on foot.
 Himeji Castle and Koko-en Garden are within walking distance from the Himeji train station [Google Maps location], so you can easily stroll there.